ipyflow/ipyflow/README.md

-This functionality can be paired with other extensions like [stickyland](https://github.com/xiaohk/stickyland) to build fully reactive dashboards on top of JupyterLab + `ipyflow`.
+This functionality can be paired with other extensions like [stickyland](https://github.com/xiaohk/stickyland) to build fully reactive dashboards on top of JupyterLab + IPyflow.

 ## State API

-`ipyflow` must understand the underlying execution state at a deep level in order to provide its features.
+IPyflow must understand the underlying execution state at a deep level in order to provide its features.
 It exposes an API for interacting with some of this state, including a `code` function for obtaining the code necessary to reconstruct some symbol: